What is a chargeback?

 Hey bunqers 🌈,

-A chargeback is your way to dispute unrecognized card payments — it’s designed to help you get your money back when payments made from your bunq Cards are incorrect or unauthorized
+A chargeback is designed to help you get your money back when payments made from your bunq Card are incorrect or unauthorized.

 Instead of you having to rely on a merchant refund, we’ll submit your chargeback request and try to reverse the transaction through the card network’s rules.
 A chargeback covers you in the following situations: